demokrit011/own_docs/Creating a clean Yunitbuntu 16.04.md

 sudo add-apt-repository ppa:ci-train-ppa-service/stable-phone-overlay
 sudo apt-get update
 ```

+**Addendum 001: the first line is not needed, all necessary packages are inside the stable-phone-overlay repo!!**

 We will now try to do one simple thing: get the sources from the calculator app, take the snapcraft.yaml and get all packages listed there as necessary for building and running and trying to build an run the app without snapping/click-packagin it.